kmalcaba/frontendmentor/interactive-rating-component/README.md

 ### Continued development

-There might be an easier way to toggle the active elements, rather than looping through them and checking if it's active, then toggling it.
+There might be an easier/more efficient way to toggle the active elements, rather than looping through them and checking if it's active, then toggling it.
 But the solution I made was off the top of my head.

+Also, I could have added a flipping animation on the card upon submission.

 ### Useful resources